sebyjt/custom_tab_package/README.md

 ## Usage

-To use this plugin, add shared_preferences as a dependency in your pubspec.yaml file
+To use this plugin, add custom_tab as a dependency in your pubspec.yaml file

 ## Example